What Is an FDD? The Complete Guide for Franchise Buyers (2026)

 What Is a Franchise Disclosure Document (FDD)?

-A Franchise Disclosure Document (FDD) is a legally mandated document that every franchisor in the United States must provide to prospective franchise buyers before any agreement is signed or any money changes hands.
-Think of it as the franchise equivalent of an SEC prospectus — it's designed to give you a comprehensive picture of what you're investing in.
+A Franchise Disclosure Document (FDD) is a legally required document that every franchisor in the United States must provide to prospective franchisees at least 14 calendar days before any agreement is signed or money changes hands.
+It contains 23 standardized items - mandated by the FTC Franchise Rule (16 CFR Part 436) - covering the franchisor's fees, litigation history, financial performance, and contractual obligations.

 The FDD is governed by the FTC Franchise Rule (16 CFR Part 436), which requires franchisors to disclose specific categories of information in a standardized 23-item format.
 This standardization means that once you learn how to read one FDD, you can navigate any FDD from any franchise system - the structure is always the same.